sarayus0/mqminiproject/index.md

 - Probability: Calculating measurement probabilities from quantum states.

 <ins> Next steps </ins>
+- To further expand/advance my project, I want to increase the complexity and depth of the game by creating more advanced and complex problems.
-- To further expand/advance my project, I want to explore adapting it to different learning styles and rates.
-Maybe using machine learning.
+- I also want to explore using machine learning to allow the game to adapt to different learning styles and rates.

-<ins> My goals </ins>
+<ins> My goals </ins>: <br>
-My goal
+Through Math Quantum, I was able to deepen my knowledge of quantum topics like entanglement, interference, gates, and measurements.
+I got exposed to such a variety of real-world applications and learning methods and was able learn from research students and physicists.
+In the future, I really want to continue doing research in Math, particularly the application of math in fields like Quantum and Machine Learning.
+I also want to explore the intersection of mathematics in solving real-world problems across science, technology, and education.